kaikue/MagicOfTheStars/README.md

-# Magic Of The Stars
+# Magic of the Stars
 Exploration-based collectathon platformer

 ## Credits